Large Cat Trees for Big Cat | cat-zy.com | cat-zy

 Selecting the Right Large Cat Tree for Your Pet’s Needs

-Finding the perfect cat tree for large cat is all about finding a balance.
+Finding the perfect cat tree for a large cat is all about finding a balance.
 Watch how your cat moves and plays.
 Does it jump around or like to take naps?
-A cat tree for large cat made from sturdy materials like sisal or recycled rope is best for active cats.
+A cat tree for a large cat made from sturdy materials like sisal or recycled rope is best for active cats.
+Look for trees with multiple levels and scratching posts if your cat loves to climb.

 Assessing Your Cat’s Activity and Behavior